245charan/Training-/README.md

 "one two three four".split(" "); // ['one', 'two', 'three', 'four']

 // String replace
-"happy birthday henry!".replace("h", "H"); // "Happy birthday Henry!"
+"happy birthday Charan!".replace("h", "H"); // "Happy birthday Charan!"

 // ES6 also introduces Symbol as a new primitive type
 // But I'll add that on here once I actually figure out what it is